About supplying to Queensland Government

 If your small business supplies goods or services to the Queensland Government, our On-time Payment Policy (formerly the Late Payment Policy) will benefit you.

-From 1 July 2020, we will reduce payment time frames for small business suppliers from 30 calendar days to 20 calendar days for eligible invoices of any value.
+From 1 July 2020, we reduced payment time frames for small business suppliers from 30 calendar days to 20 calendar days for eligible invoices of any value.

-Register your details on the On-time payment small business register so that your small business can be paid within 20 calendar days from 1 July 2020.
+Register your details on the On-time payment small business register so that your small business can be paid within 20 calendar days.

 - Last reviewed: 12 Jul 2019